Weightlifting for Youth: A Scientific Overview

 Kyle Pierce Photo

-Proper discipline is a key to successful youth weightlifting training.
-This includes respect for others and equipment, an avoidance of maximum lifts until skills and progress suggest steps in this direction, proper clothing and shoe selections, care of the hands, and numerous other topics.
+is a key to successful youth weightlifting training.
+This includes respect for others and equipment, avoidance of maximum lifts until skills and progress suggest steps in this direction, proper clothing and shoe selections, care of the hands, and numerous other topics.

 The ultimate goal for those choosing to eventually specialize in weightlifting is competition.
 Competition for youngsters is initially limited to similar age, maturity, and talent levels.
 Learning how to compete at this stage is more important than the final results.